Everything you need to know about Yellow Skin (Jaundice)

 The main reason to see a doctor about jaundice is not the condition itself, but the cause.
 Jaundice in adults may be an indicator of a significant health concern.
 Possible causes include:

 The cause of jaundice can be identified by a gastroenterologist and suitable treatment options are prescribed.
-Ignoring the problem will only allow the cause to get worse and could lead to serious symptoms or even death.
+Ignoring the problem will only allow the cause to get worse, which could lead to serious symptoms or even death.

-Sugarcane helps the proper functioning of the liver and digestion.
-A glass of sugarcane juice will help the patient to recover quickly from jaundice.
+• Sugarcane helps with the proper functioning of the liver and digestion.
+A glass of sugarcane juice will help the patient recover quickly from jaundice.

 Jaundice is related to liver function.
 It is essential that people maintain the health of this vital organ through a balanced diet, exercising regularly, and not consuming more than the recommended amounts of alcohol.